mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 Fajro stopped in front of Tinpo and looked him up and down.

-"Tinpo, you make a fine guard," he said.
+"Tinpo, you make a fine guard," he said in his schmooziest voice.

 "Thank you uncle," he rested his stance and smiled a little bit.